Donatronix/todo_app/README.md

 Each Todo item belongs to a project.

-Users should be able to create new projects and choose which project their todos go into.
+Users should be able to create new projects and choose which project their toDos go into.

 Your API should have the following endpoints:

 View all projects
-View all todos in each project (probably just the title and due-date.. perhaps changing color for different priorities) Get a single todo to see/edit its details
+View all toDos in each project (probably just the title and due-date.. perhaps changing color for different priorities) Get a single todo to see/edit its details
 Delete a todo
 Your project should be built on Laravel, hosted on GitHub and completed in 24 hours.
 Please let us know when you are done.